lucasvegi/Elixir-Code-Smells/README.md

 * __Category:__ Low-level concerns smells.

 * __Problem:__ In Elixir, there are many ways to extract key-related values from a URL query string.
-However, when pattern matching is not used for this purpose, depending on the format of the URL query string, the code may have undesired behavior, being able to extract unplanned values instead of forcing a crash.
-This unplanned value extraction can give a false impression that the code is working correctly, omitting bugs.
+However, when pattern matching is not used for this purpose, depending on the format of the URL query string, the code may have undesired behavior, such as being able to extract unplanned values instead of forcing a crash.
+This unplanned value extraction can give a false impression that the code is working correctly, causing bugs.

 * __Example:__ The code shown below is an example of this smell.
 The function ``get_value/2`` tries to extract a value from a specific key of a URL query string.
 As it is not implemented using pattern matching, ``get_value/2`` always returns a value, regardless of the format of the URL query string passed as a parameter in the call.
-Sometimes the returns will be according to planning, however, if an URL query string with an unplanned format is informed in the call, ``get_value/2`` will extract incorrect values from it:
+Sometimes the returned value will be valid; however, if a URL query string with an unexpected format is used in the call, ``get_value/2`` will extract incorrect values from it:

   ```elixir
   defmodule Extract do